GuanceCloud/guance-docs/docs/en/application-performance-monitoring/explorer.md

     ![](img/13.apm_flame.png)

-    From the flame graph above, it can be seen that this call trace includes two services, namely <u>CloudCare and Mysql</u>.
-The trace starts with the POST request initiated by the CloudCare service, then executes `ActionResource.executeAction`, and finally executes the Mysql statement.
+    From the flame graph above, it can be seen that this call trace includes two services, namely `kodo` and `redis`.
+The trace starts with the POST request initiated by the `kodo` service, then executes `ActionResource.executeAction`, and finally executes the Mysql statement.
 During the entire process of executing `ActionResource.executeAction`, the Mysql statement is executed multiple times.
-The execution time of CloudCare and Mysql is calculated as follows:
+The execution time of `kodo` and `redis` is calculated as follows:

-    - Execution time of CloudCare service = D1+D2+D3+D4+D5+D6+D7+D8+D9+D10+D11
+    - Execution time of `kodo` service = D1+D2+D3+D4+D5+D6+D7+D8+D9+D10+D11
-    - Execution time of Mysql service = span2+span3+......+span11
+    - Execution time of `redis` service = span2+span3+......+span11

     ![](img/span_2.png)

     The details of the specific execution statement and execution time can be referred to the Span list.

-=== "Calculation of Execution Time Proportion"
+=== "Calculation of Execution Time(%)"

-    The service execution time proportion in the flame graph refers to the ratio of each service to the total time in this call trace.
-Below is an example, this call trace contains two services, namely CloudCare and Mysql, the execution time proportions are 42.37% and 57.63% respectively.
-The CloudCare service has 2 Spans, and the Mysql service has 10 Spans.
+    The service execution time(%) in the flame graph refers to the ratio of each service to the total time in this call trace.
+Below is an example, this call trace contains two services, namely `kodo` and `redis`, the execution time(%)s are 26.1% and 73.9% respectively.
+The `kodo` service has 2 Spans, and the `redis` service has 1 Span.

-    - Calculation method of Mysql service execution time proportion: the total execution time of all spans / the total duration of the current call trace.
+    - Calculation method of `redis` service execution time(%): the total execution time of all spans / the total duration of the current call trace.

-    Calculation method explanation: The Mysql service in the figure below has a total of 10 Span quantities.
+    Calculation method explanation: The `redis` service in the figure below has a total of 10 Span quantities.
 You can click on each Span to get the execution time of the current Span.
 From the figure, you can see that the execution time of this Span is 5.08ms, and then in the same way, get the remaining 9 The execution time of a Span is added.

     ![](img/13.apm_flame_0.1.png)

-    - Calculation method of CloudCare service execution time proportion: (current call trace total duration-mysql service execution time)/current call trace total duration
+    - Calculation method of `kodo` service execution time(%): (current call trace total duration-`redis` service execution time)/current call trace total duration

-    Calculation method explanation: The CloudCare service in the figure below runs through the entire current call trace.
-Except for the execution time of the mysql service, the remaining time is the execution time of the CloudCare service (see the execution time of the marked red line part).
-The execution time proportion can also be directly viewed through the Span list to view the execution time and execution time proportion of each Span.
+    Calculation method explanation: The `kodo` service in the figure below runs through the entire current call trace.
+Except for the execution time of the `redis` service, the remaining time is the execution time of the `kodo` service (see the execution time of the marked red line part).
+The execution time(%) can also be directly viewed through the Span list to view the execution time and execution time(%) of each Span.

     ![](img/13.apm_flame.png)